Milwaukee Hurling Club

 The Milwaukee Hurling Club (MHC) has promoted the sport of hurling through education and game play since 1996.

-The Milwaukee Hurling Club (MHC), founded by Tom Mills, first introduced the sport of hurling to Milwaukee in 1996 with 30 members.
+The club first introduced the sport of hurling to Milwaukee in 1996 with 30 members.
 In 1997, four teams were formed and this enabled the club to hold regular games.
-From 1998 through 2001 the league featured 6 teams.
-The number of people playing continued growing, and by 2002 the membership grew to 160 members playing on 8 teams, as well as 30-plus members participating in Camogie.
-In 2010 the MHC grew to over 300 members, including over 100 youth.
+From 1998 through 2001, the league featured 6 teams.
+The number of people playing continued growing, and by 2002 the membership grew to 160 members playing on 8 teams, as well as 30-plus members participating in camogie.
+In 2010, the MHC grew to over 300 members, including over 100 youth members.
 The Milwaukee Hurling Club's 15th season featured 10 adult co-ed teams, and 6 youth teams.